 So, you will usually find that indoor connectivity is significantly lower than outdoor .

 If you plan cooking on the far end of your garden while sitting at the front of your house, having an extended signal range is the most critical aspect.

 Having suitable probes is an essential aspect of any Bluetooth thermometer.
 Different probes have different accuracies and ease of use.

-There will be a single probe with two sensors for entirely wireless thermometers, like the MEATER Plus we reviewed here.
+There will be a single probe with two sensors for entirely wireless thermometers, like the MEATER Plus.

 The sensor on the back end of the thermometer is used for measuring the temperature, whereas the one on the sharp end measures the temperature of the meat.

 Bluetooth thermometers use only one sensor in each probe as they typically come with two or more.

 When looking at the probe itself, you should ensure that it isn't too thick.
 The pointed end should be sharp, so it can quickly go into the meat.
 If the point is wide and blunt, it can easily squeeze out all the juices in the meat.

 “The best value for money in cooking equipment, in my mind, is first a digital scale and digital thermometer.
 They're both about $20.
 They help you cook so much more accurately that they're both enormously valuable.”